-All three Acts require franchisors to provide a disclosure document to prospective franchisees.
+All five Acts require franchisors to provide a disclosure document to prospective franchisees.
 The disclosure document must contain information which includes the business of the franchisor, information regarding the start-up costs of a typical franchised establishment, information regarding the termination of franchised establishments, the financial statements of the franchisor and copies of the form franchise agreement or any other ancillary agreements to be signed, as well as all material facts, including specifically listed material facts.
-In Alberta, Prince Edward Island, Manitoba and New Brunswick, franchisors are permitted to use disclosure documents acceptable under franchise legislation in jurisdictions outside of those provinces, as the case may be, provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the Alberta Act or the PEI Act, as applicable.
+In Alberta, Prince Edward Island, Manitoba and New Brunswick, franchisors are permitted to use disclosure documents acceptable under franchise legislation in jurisdictions outside of those provinces, as the case may be, provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the relevant provincial franchise legislation.
 The Ontario Act does not specifically provide for an addendum or “wrap around” document.
-As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet Alberta and PEI requirements.
+As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet the requirements of the other provinces.

 Financial statements prepared in accordance with generally accepted accounting principles must normally be included within the disclosure document.
 The minimum standards of review under the Acts are those of review engagement standard.
 Certain franchisors are exempt from the requirement to include financial statements in their disclosure documents.
 The disclosure document must also include a certificate certifying that the disclosure document contains no misrepresentation.

 The Acts impose on the parties to a franchise agreement a duty of fair dealing in the performance and enforcement of that agreement.
 They also provide the franchisee a private right of action for damages against the franchisor, and every person who signed the disclosure document if the franchisee suffers a loss because of a misrepresentation contained in the disclosure document.
 As well, if the franchisee did not receive the franchise disclosure document within the time limits set out in the appropriate Act, the franchisee has the right to rescind all franchise agreements.